Arborist Memorial

 What are the reasons why replacing trees is so vital for the ecology?

-The process of replanting removed plants contributes to the restoration of the ecosystem’s equilibrium, the mitigation of climate change, and the preservation of natural ecosystems for posterity.
+The process of replanting plants contributes to the restoration of the ecosystem’s equilibrium, the mitigation of climate change, and the preservation of natural ecosystems for posterity.

 Share This Article